josip1/Electronic-invoice-verification/README.md

 After the download,

+1) Install NPM and NODEJS,

-1) copy yours's cert (demo_podjetje.p12) to the subfolder (slo-cert),
+2) copy yours's cert (demo_podjetje.p12) to the subfolder (slo-cert),

-2) in the file config-client.json change the name (demo_podjetje.p12), the password and other data.
+3) in the file config-client.json change the name (demo_podjetje.p12), the password and other data.

-3) in the command window (of the downloaded folder) run: node nodeclient.
+4) in the command window (of the downloaded folder) run:

+   A) npm install           (to install the dependences modules)

+   B) node nodeclient      (to run a test).